wp-plugins/mmm-file-list/readme.txt

 = Why not have a settings page or upload functionality? =

 The idea behind this plugin is to be really simple and not mess with your site.
 The plugin file itself is designed so that you could just copy / paste it into your functions.php and it would run without even needing to worry about a plugin.
 If you are looking for a full featured file manager you should take a look at [File Away](https://wordpress.org/support/view/plugin-reviews/file-away).

+= How can I style the list with the class I've added? =

+If you have admin access to your site or your theme allows you to add custom styles you can add CSS for the classes you've added into there.

+Example:

+If you want to remove the warning text that is output when folders / files are not found you can add the style:

+.mmm-warning {display: none;}

 == Screenshots ==